-The diaphragm tension capacity and the connection of the diaphragm to the main vertical lateral resisting elements scores 100%NBS(IL2).
+The diaphragms capacity and the connection of the diaphragm to the main vertical lateral resisting elements scores 100%NBS(IL2).

 The purpose of a diaphragm is to connect the discrete vertical elements of a structure together in the horizontal plane at regular intervals and be capable of transferring inertia, transfer and soil pressure forces to the lateral elements.
 The importance and behaviour of diaphragms was often overlooked until the Christchurch Earthquake in 2011, so it is common to find them deficient in older structures.
-In this building however, the diaphragm is cast in situ with ductile reinforcement and the concrete walls are regularly spaced, which reduces the forces that the diaphragm is required to transfer.